-Source: Ministry of Education, Culture and Sport, January 2015 developments expected the are through implementation of a two-year initial vocational training (Formación profesional básica FPB) set up by the Organic Law for the Improvement of the Quality of Education.
-This new approach adds flexibility to the educational pathways, and intends to upgrade the quality of basic vocational education and training, compared with the former programmes vocational for which abandonment rate was over 50 %.
-Only nine regions have developed the relevant legislation to implement the basic initial vocational training, resulting in a provisional enrolment of 34684 students in the school year 2014/2015, far below initial expectations. government's withdrawal and retention rate at the beginning of next school year will provide critical information to assess the real impact of this new scheme.
+Source: Ministry of Education, Culture and Sport, January 2015 developments expected are through the implementation of a two-year initial vocational training (Formación profesional básica FPB) set up by the Organic Law for the Improvement of the Quality of Education.
+This new approach adds flexibility to the educational pathways, and intends to upgrade the quality of basic vocational education and training, compared with the former programmes which vocational for abandonment rate was over 50 %.
+Only nine regions have developed the relevant legislation to implement the basic initial vocational training, resulting in a provisional enrolment of 34684 students in the school year 2014/2015, far below the government's initial expectations. withdrawal and retention rate at the beginning of next school year will provide critical information to assess the real impact of this new scheme.